Characters: InuYasha Filler, Movies, & Video Games Characters

 - Noodle Incident: It's implied she had an old score with Naraku in the past, but it is never elaborated upon.
-All that is known is that they were both enemies of Miroku's grandfather, but it must have been serious for Naraku to fake his own death simply to lure her out of hiding.
+All that is known is that they were both enemies of Miroku's grandfather, and whatever grudge they had with each other was serious enough for Naraku to fake his own death simply to lure her out of hiding.

 - Sealed Evil in a Can: Was sealed in a mirror.
 She spend the first part of the movie still inside it.

 - Time Stands Still: The effects of the Eternal Night.

 - Vain Sorceress

 Literally "Fang of the Gathering Clouds", was a demonic sword owned by Inu Yasha's father, and more powerful than Tenseiga or Tessaiga, having the ability to summon 100 dead souls from hell.
 Is the main villain in the third movie, manipulating the actions of Inu Yasha and later Takemaru.